-In December 2010 ANNA LARSSON (Mulier Samaritana) was appointed Court singer by King Carl XVI Gustaf of Sweden.
-She was educated at the University College of Opera in Stockholm, where she graduated 1996.
-Her international debut was made in Mahler's Second Symphony with the Berlin Philharmonic Orchestra and Claudio Abbado in 1997 and her opera debut as Erda in Wagner's Das Rheingold at Staatsoper Unter den Linden Berlin conducted by Daniel Barenboim.
+ANNA LARSSON graduated from the University College of Opera in Stockholm in 1996.
+Her international debut followed immediately in Mahler Symphony No. 2 with the Berliner Philharmonic Orchestra and Claudio Abbado, and her opera debut as Erda in Wagner's Das Rheingold at the Deutsche Staatsoper Berlin conducted by Daniel Barenboim.

 Among her many roles are Kundry in Wagner’s Parsifal, Herodias in Massenet’s Hérodiade, Erda in Wagner’s Siegfried and Fricka in Der Walküre, and Delilah in Saint-Saëns’ Samson and Delilah, at theatres including Teatro alla Scala, Vienna State Opera, Bayerische Staatsoper, Salzburg and Aix-en-Provence Festivals, the Royal Opera House in London, Teatro Maggio Musicale in Florence, La Monnaie Brussels, Palau des Arts Valencia, Royal Opera Copenhagen, Finnish National Opera and the Swedish Royal Opera.